actyx-contrib/actyx-http-connector/README.md

 You can find sample applications [on GitHub](https://github.com/actyx-contrib/actyx-http-connector/tree/master/example).

 The `simple` example exposes the possibility to query fish state and emit events to the Pond directly.
-The `advanced` example adds web socket communication, uses event emitters and adds authentication.
+The `advanced` example adds web socket communication, uses event emitters, and adds authentication.
 Both projects come with a simple react app.
 Note that these apps do _not_ directly talk to an Actyx node but interface through the HTTP connector.

 Make sure you have an Axtyx node running on your machine before starting the examples.
 You can get the binaries from [our download site](https://downloads.actyx.com/).

-You can start the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectivly.
+You can start the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectively.
 The apps are accessible at http://localhost:1234.
 If that port is already allocated, the build picks another one at random.
 Check the build's console output to be sure.

 # 🤓 Quick start